 - With over 100,000 passengers per day in 2012, it is comparable to ridership on the Canada Line Skytrain and nearly double that on the Millennium Line.

 Adding more buses to increase the capacity of the current system is not possible given physical constraints and would further congest the route for vehicle traffic.Another alternative will be required to alleviate congestion.

 As BC's largest university, UBC is a regional destination for students, faculty, staff, alumni and citizens from communities across the region.

-More than 630,000 people travel to UBC annually for cultural venues, conferences, recreation and athletics:
+Hundreds of thousands of people travel to UBC annually for cultural venues, conferences, recreation and athletics, including:

 UBC helps to drive BC’s economy